MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Offboard HD Map Generation

 \mypar{From \emph{frame-centric} to \emph{region-centric} designs.} There are different strategies to utilize the temporal data from $N$ frames, similar to offboard 3D detection~\cite{qi2021offboard}.
-A direct solution is \emph{frame-centric}~\cite{qi2021offboard}, in which we na\"ively increase the number of frames for existing \emph{onboard} HD-Map construction methods, typically BEV segmentation models, and extend them to long sequences.
+A direct solution is \emph{frame-centric}~\cite{qi2021offboard}, in which we na\"ively increase the number of frames for existing \emph{onboard} HD map construction methods, typically BEV segmentation models, and extend them to long sequences.
 While previous work~\cite{li2022hdmapnet, li2022bevformer} has illustrated the benefit of longer temporal horizons, a multi-frame BEV segmentation model can only handle a fixed number of input frames, and increasing the frame number requires a linear growth in GPU capacity.
 Therefore, simply scaling up the input frames of existing onboard models is not an effective way of exploiting the offboard data, which often have varying and large frame numbers.

-To overcome the limitations of the frame-centric design, we propose a novel \emph{region-centric} design that adaptively aggregates information from an arbitrary number of available frames for each HD-Map region.
-Our design is inspired by the \emph{object-centric} notion in 3D detection~\cite{qi2021offboard}, but extends to the task of HD-Map construction.
+To overcome the limitations of the frame-centric design, we propose a novel \emph{region-centric} design that adaptively aggregates information from an arbitrary number of available frames for each HD map region.
+Our design is inspired by the \emph{object-centric} notion in 3D detection~\cite{qi2021offboard}, but extends to the task of HD map construction.
 Doing so enables the consensus across frames captured from different viewpoints.